Interacting with Tesseracts¶

 {'result': array([5., 7., 9.])}

-The Tesseract context manager will spin up a Tesseract locally, and tear it down once the context is exited.
+The Tesseract context manager starts the container locally and tears it down when the context exits.

 Tip